 Big or small, some financial habits can zap a solid financial plan and leave smart savers with empty wallets.
-To avoid buyer’s remorse and similar guilt about neglecting your finances, you need to be informed about what habits might be costing you extra.
+To avoid buyer’s remorse and similar guilt about neglecting your finances, you need to know what habits might be costing you extra.

 In the list of things to waste money on, smartphone apps are a big one.
 Those $1.99 purchases seem inexpensive enough, but they can snowball — especially if you have kids who are adding to the overall purchase price or frequency.